ptarho/Metronome/README.md

 # Metronome
 #### Description: Implementation of metronome using HTML/CSS/JS
+#### To check out the project follow the link: https://ptarho.github.io/Metronome/

 ### What is metronome?
 It is a device that produces a click at a regular interval of time.
 It used by musicians as a practice tool to make sure they are playing at a steady tempo.